Kim Kardashian: Early life and background

 Kimberly Noel Kardashian was born on October 21, 1980, in Los Angeles, California, to Robert and Kris Kardashian (née Houghton).
 She has an older sister, Kourtney, a younger sister, Khloé, and a younger brother, Rob.
 Their mother is of Scottish and Dutch ancestry, while their father is of Armenian descent.
-In 1991, their parents divorced and their mother married Caitlyn Jenner, (Note: In 2015, Jenner changed her first name to Caitlyn after a gender transition.) the 1976 Summer Olympics decathlon winner.
+In 1991, their parents divorced and their mother married Caitlyn Jenner, the 1976 Summer Olympics decathlon winner then known as Bruce (Note: In 2015, Jenner changed her first name to Caitlyn after a gender transition.).
 As a result of her mother's remarriage, Kim Kardashian acquired stepbrothers Burt, Brandon, and Brody; stepsister Casey; and, later, two half-sisters, Kendall and Kylie Jenner.

 Kardashian attended Marymount High School, a Roman Catholic all-girls school in Los Angeles.
 In 1994, her father represented football player O. J. Simpson during his murder trial.
 Simpson was Kardashian's godfather.
 Kardashian's father died in 2003 of cancer.
 In her teenage years, Kardashian was a close friend of Nicole Richie and Paris Hilton, through whom she first garnered media attention.
 After she totaled her car at age 16, her father agreed to buy her a new one on the condition that she agree to be responsible for paying all expenses related to any future damages.
 She subsequently began working at Body, a local clothing store in Encino, an affluent Los Angeles neighborhood, where she worked for four years, assisting in the opening of the Calabasas location.
 In 2000, after entering into her first marriage, she resigned.